Excitement as America's T-Pain and Nigeria's Wande Coal are set to collaborate

-Nigerians Excited As Singer Wande Coal and Grammy-Winning Aritste T-Pain Are Set to Collaborate on New Record
+Nigerians Excited As Singer Wande Coal and Grammy-Winning Artiste T-Pain Are Set to Collaborate on New Record

 - Top American musician T-Pain is set to join hands with Nigeria’s Wande Coal for a new music collaboration